WorldVistA/VistA/Documentation/AutomatedVistAConfiguration.rst

 The manual steps for the Caché and GTM importing process can be found at ImportCache_ and ImportGT.M_.
 The ImportRG script runs files that mirror these scripts and will introduce the same codebase into the database.

-The process for importing VistA-FOIA routines and globals into Caché and GTM has been automated.
+The process for importing VistA-M routines and globals into Caché and GTM has been automated.
 These files are configured and prepared during the setup of the VistA repository after selecting the TEST_VISTA_FRESH_ option.
 The TEST_VISTA_FRESH option also uses this import and configuration during the \'build\' step of a CTest dashboard submission.
 To execute the automated import and configuration via the command line, execute the following steps from a gitbash (Windows) or linux shell: